-&lt;sup>10 On 1st November 2016 the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 came into force.
+9 On 1 November 2016 the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 came into force.
 These regulations and the associated statutory guidance require all of the Local Government Pension Scheme Funds (LGPS) in England and Wales to combine their assets into a small number of investment pools.